 What is a MOOC?

 - A MOOC is a Massive Open Online Course.
 MOOCs are college level courses taught online by colleges, universities, and other institutions of higher learning to thousands of students across the world at the same time.
-For a more in-depth scholarly look at MOOCs, including an analysis of their effectiveness, click here [pdf].

 - Some MOOCs provide certifications or college credit for classes.
 Please check with your school or employer if you have questions about whether they will accept credits or certifications from a MOOC.